0xmid00/infosec/generic-methodologies-and-resources/CPTS/8-Password Attacks/6-Windows Lateral Movement.md

 python3 /opt/keytabextract.py /opt/specialfiles/carlos.keytab # NTLM , AES-256 , AES-128
 - # NTLM -> pass the hash attack
 - # AES-256 + AES-128 -> forge our tickets
-- su - carlos@inlanefreight.htb # crack the hash to get the plaintext pass then login as carlos
+- su - carlos@inlanefreight.htb # crack the NTLM hash to get the plaintext pass then login as carlos
 -----------------------------------------------------------------------------
 ## Abusing cronjob Keytab
 repeat the process, crack the password, and log in as #=> svc_workstations user